 If you want something really simple, look no further than Creating Really Awesome Fun Things.
 This pigeon costume is so effective and could be adapted for other characters.

 Hello Wonderful‘s Dragon Love Tacos costume is very eye catching.
 If you don’t have that much felt, use coloured paper or paint cardboard.

 You can share your own costumes for World Book Day online using the hashtag #worldbookday.
-I would love to hear of any creative books costumes?
+I would love to hear about any creative books costumes.
 Let me know in the comments below!